 Many of the former Maya cities and villages today lie buried in the jungles of Guatemala, Belize, and Mexico.
 One of them – and one of the biggest cities of its time – is El Mirador in northern Guatemala.
 The city was at its peak between 300 BC and 100 AD and had an estimated population of 100’000 to 250’000 inhabitants.
 Its highest structure, the Danta (72m high), is, considering its volume, one of the largest pyramids in the world.
-Like many other cities in the area, El Mirador was abandoned at around 150 AD (numbers vary depending on the source).
+Like many other cities in the area, El Mirador was abandoned at around 150 AD (numbers and dates vary depending on the source).

 El Mirador is one of the many only partially excavated Maya ruins in northern Guatemala.
-According to Dr. Richard D. Hansen, around 50 to 80 cities are still awaiting re-discovery.
+According to archaeologist Dr. Richard D. Hansen, around 50 to 80 cities are still awaiting re-discovery.
 Its location far from any modern village makes el Mirador hard to reach and therefore even more fascinating: Imagine a lost city in the jungle, a once very powerful place where thousands of people lived, that is now abandoned and can only be reached on a multi-day hike through the forest.
 Or by helicopter.

 Most tour operators in Flores offer 5 or 6 day hikes to el Mirador.
 Be careful, though: They promise you all kinds of things (extra mules, a cook, mattresses, etc.) that you will most likely not get.
 So beware (of El Gran Jaguar 2 Tours especially), read Tripadvisor, or get in touch directly with the Cooperativa de Carmelita (www.turismocooperativacarmelita.com).
 Virtually all the guides work with them.

 After breakfast in Carmelita, literally the town at the end of the road, we started the walk to the first camp at El Tintal.
-This Maya city that used to be linked with el Mirador by a long causeway, which we walked upon for quite a bit of the trek.
+This Maya city used to be linked with el Mirador by a long causeway, which we walked upon for quite a bit of the trek.
 From el Tintal’s pyramid we could already see el Mirador – far, far away.